 sudo apt install python3-pip

-Just the Python, pip3 is not the default version that we can use with only pip command.
-Thus, we can also change that simply using
+Just the Python, pip3 is not the default version that we can use with only the pip command.
+Thus, we can also change that by simply using

 Therefore, to call the other pip version you need to given the version along with it.
 However, after using the above command the default pip will work for the pip3 version.